xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ---
 {% include JB/setup %}

-## In General
+## Abstract

-In Windows, Thread Local Storage (TLS) by default has 64 slots.
-Later it is expand to 1024 more slots.
-These expansion slots are created on demand when TLS APIs `TlsAlloc/TlsFree/TlsGetValue/TlsSetValue` are invoked.
-The expansion is done by calling Window API `RtlAllocateHeap`.
-Because Visual Leak Detector (VLD) hooked `RtlAllocatedHeap` to trace memory allocation, the expansion will be redirect to VLD first.
+On Windows, Thread Local Storage (TLS) by default has 64 slots.
+Later it is expand by 0x400 more slots.
+These expansion slots are created on demand when TLS APIs `TlsAlloc/TlsFree/TlsGetValue/TlsSetValue` are invoked in current threads.
+And the expansion is done by calling Window API `RtlAllocateHeap`.
+When TLS APIs are invoked the first time with slot number >= 0x40 in a thread which doesn't expand before, TLS expansion will be triggered.

-TLS expansion will be done only for current thread.
-When a new thread tries to access TLS, it will trigger an expansion.
-If the allocation for expansion is redirected to VLD, and VLD accesses TLS, program enters infinite loop.
+Visual Leak Detector (VLD) is a memory allocation tracing library, assisting troubleshooting memory leak issues by hook memory allocation APIs, including `RtlAllocateHeap`.

+When memory allocation happens, VLD will store memory allocation information in TLS slot to avoid lock contention and reduce performance impact.
+When VLD gets assigned TLS slot >= 0x40 and the memory allocation happens in a thread that doesn't expand TLS, the access to TLS slot of VLD will trigger TLS expansion.

+However, the expansion will call `RtlAllocateHeap` to allocate memory and the record of this memory allocation will be saved to TLS slot by VLD, which will trigger another TLS expansion...
+The program will enter infinite loop.

 ---